- The definition of a debut is the first appearance of someone or something.

 When your new band gives its first ever performance, this is an example of debut.

-Origin: Fr début < débuter, to play first, lead off ; from (jouer) de but, (to play) for the mark: see de- and amp; butt
+Origin: French début ; from débuter, to play first, lead off ; from (jouer) de but, (to play) for the mark: see de- and amp; butt